When God Taught Me to Break Financial Curses: My Journey to Financial Healing and Deliverance

 Watching My Words

-I had a terrible habit of speaking negatively about money.
-I would constantly say, “I don’t have any money,” or “I am broke.”
-Among my Caribbean friends, saying “I’m broken” was just a casual phrase but the truth is, I was speaking curses over my finances without even realizing it.
+I had a habit of speaking negatively about money.
+I would say, “I do not have any money,” or “I am broke.”
+Among my Caribbean friends, saying “I am broken” was a casual phrase, but the truth is, I was speaking curses over my finances without realizing it.

 Today, I know better.
 I am not broken.
 I am healed, whole, and blessed in Jesus’ name.
-I learned that words carry power.
-When I shifted my language, my atmosphere began to change too.

-Breaking Generational and Ancestral Curses
+Breaking Generational and Ancestral Patterns

-So I prayed to come out of agreement with anything done in my bloodline that wasn’t of God.
-I renounced any generational or ancestral covenant tied to money and asked Jesus to cleanse my lineage.
-I broke every chain in prayer and declared that I walk under a new covenant, the covenant of Jesus Christ.
+I renounced any generational covenant tied to money and asked Jesus to cleanse my lineage.
+I declared that I walk under a new covenant, the covenant of Jesus Christ.

 Removing Idolatry and Trusting God, Not Money